Zhaoyi-Yan/Shift-Net_pytorch/README.md

 # New training strategy
-I release a new training strategy that helps deal with random mask training by reducing color shifting at the cost of about 30% training time increase.
-It is quite useful when adopting in face inpainiting.
+I release a new training strategy that helps deal with random mask training by reducing color shifting at the cost of about extra 30% training time.
+It is quite useful when we perform face inpainiting.
 Set `--which_model_netG='face_unet_shift_triple'` and `--model='face_shiftnet'` and `--batchSize=1`to carry out the strategy.

 See some examples below, many approaches suffer from such `color shifting` when training with random masks on face datasets.